-Conversations on Irving Street: An investigation into Josiah Royce and Symbolic Interactionism
+Conversations on Irving Street: Josiah Royce’s Contribution to Symbolic Interactionism

 Corey Reiner, Frank Tridico (Eds.)

 What influence did Josiah Royce’s academic work (1913-1917) have on the development of classical Symbolic Interactionist thought?
 And which philosophical influences shaped Royce’s social and philosophical thought?

 This book provides a holistic approach to Royce’s academic work and the social philosophy that shaped Symbolic Interactionist theory.
 By critically evaluating the works of Royce, this book reveals how his ideas and social philosophy made significant contributions to both Symbolic Interactionist thought and sociological theory.
 Situating his contributions within a socio-historical time frame, Royce’s social philosophy is compared and contrasted to the major concepts of George Herbert Mead (Mind, Self, and Society) and Herbert Blumer’s core synthesized components of classical symbolic interactionist thought (Symbolic Interactionism: Perspective and Method).
 Thus, demonstrating that Royce’s later academic works closely resemble not only the basic ideas of Mead but also have a strong correspondence with Blumer’s synthesis of the three basic premises and eight root images that outline the theoretical core of Symbolic Interactionist thought.

 For those looking to investigate or discover new aspects of symbolic interactionist theory from a classical viewpoint, this book offers a unique insight into an American philosopher whose contribution to the development of Symbolic Interactionism has been largely unnoticed.

 ROYCEAN IDEAS ON THE WILL TO INTERPRET